railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 {% endhighlight %}

-Lets take a moment to examine what we have just done.
+Let's pause for a moment to review what we have just done.
 Our first step was to create a route for the `new` action.
-This route is called when we want to create a new idea and save it to our database.
-As you can see from the controller `erb :'ideas/new'` will render the `new.erb` page on the browser.
-From here the user will input the idea and click the submit button.

-We now have to create a route that will know how to save the data to the database (which is what happens when you click the submit button).
-Navigate to the `ideas_controller.rb` and enter the following route that will allow us to do just that.
+We did that in the `ideas_controller.rb` file.

+First, we set up two variables that will be used by the `new` HTML page, `@title` and `@idea`. `@title` is just the text that appears at the top of the web page. `@idea` is a variable that will hold all the data we will enter into our HTML page and eventually insert in to the database.

+Finally, with the line `erb :'ideas/new'` we defined a route that will link the URL `ideas/new` to the "New Idea" web page.

+So we have a route that will allow users to enter a new idea but we have no way yet of allowing them to save that idea to the database.
+If you add the following code to `ideas_controller.rb`, we will be able to do just that.

 {% highlight sh %}
 post '/ideas' do